 Early morning addition on Thursday 1 July 2021, coincidentally Canada Day

 I’ve learned that the little record-breaking village of Lytton was torn apart by flames last night.
 A nearby wildfire engulfed the community, and a wall of flame swept through, destroying 90% of the village’s buildings in its wake, as well as the power infrastructure.
 The entire town has been evacuated.
 Lytton First Nation is also evacuating its 1,000 community members to Lillooet, but has not yet been able to account for everyone.

-If you would like to donate to assist the evacuees of Lytton and Lytton First Nation, the and have started a .
+If you would like to donate to assist the evacuees of Lytton and Lytton First Nation, the Savage Society and 2 Rivers Remix Society have started a donation drive.
 Funds will be used for both immediate needs and for the re-establishment of the community.